symfony/symfony-docs/reference/constraints/Json.rst

 Basic Usage
 -----------

-The ``Json`` constraint can be applied to a property or a "getter" method, but is most commonly useful in the latter case.
-For example, suppose that you want to guarantee that some ``jsonString`` property is valid JSON.
+The ``Json`` constraint can be applied to a property or a "getter" method:

 .. configuration-block::